ChrisM-X/Payloads_Cheat-Sheets/Web Security Payloads/Portswigger - Web Security Academy/Clickjacking/README.md

 ### Basic Clickjacking:

 * Use a basic clickjacking payload, that loads the vulnerable application’s page in an \<iframe\>, which contains a button to delete the user’s account.
 We can use this method to trick a user into clicking on the “Delete account” button on the targeted application.
-(Example: height: 700px , opacity: 0.1)
+	* For Example: height: 700px ,  weight: 500px , opacity: 0.1 , top: 500px , left: 100px

 ```html
 <style>